 SAT or ACT scores are required for applicants who do not have a high school diploma.
 Applicants must have a 2.0 GPA at minimum.
 Coursework in math, English, and reading are not available online, so incoming students without credits must take the Texas Success Initiative Assessment Test.

-University of Texas at El Paso is regionally accredited by the Southern Association of Colleges and Schools.
+The University of Texas at El Paso is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 13. Fisher College